shanemcw/homebridge-amazondash-MAC/README.md

 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/green)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins) [![npm](https://badgen.net/npm/dt/homebridge-amazondash-mac?color=green)](https://www.npmjs.com/package/homebridge-amazondash-mac)
 # A Modern Amazon Dash Button Plugin for Homebridge

-A post-2019 modern [Homebridge-verified](https://github.com/homebridge/homebridge/wiki/verified-Plugins) Amazon Dash plugin for [Homebridge](https://github.com/nfarina/homebridge) that doesn't require Dash button modification, Dash button setup (through Amazon or other means) nor the Dash button connecting to a local network.
+A modern (post-2019) [Homebridge-verified](https://github.com/homebridge/homebridge/wiki/verified-Plugins) Amazon Dash plugin for [Homebridge](https://github.com/nfarina/homebridge) that doesn't require Dash button modification, Dash button setup (through Amazon or other means) nor the Dash button connecting to a local network.

 By December 31, 2019, Amazon removed the capability to set up a Dash button for connection to a network.
 Also at that time, all Dash buttons that were connected to a network received an over-the-air update that disabled the button—a process Amazon refers to as "deregistration."

 This plugin:
-* requires a second wifi device (e.g. USB wifi) if the Homebridge computer uses its wifi as its connection to the local network
+* requires a second WiFi device (e.g. USB WiFi) if the Homebridge computer uses its WiFi as its connection to the local network
-* requires the wifi device to support *monitor mode*
+* requires the WiFi device to support *monitor mode*
-* uses `tcpdump`'s ability to report on MAC addresses visible to the wifi device in *monitor mode*
+* uses `tcpdump`'s ability to report on MAC addresses visible to the WiFi device in *monitor mode*
 * converts the Dash button's *failed attempt* to connect to a local network on Dash button press as a HomeKit button single-press
 * does not require [modifying](https://blog.christophermullins.com/2019/12/20/rescue-your-amazon-dash-buttons/) the Dash button